 Get in touch with Silva Injury Law now at (209) 600-4389 to schedule your complimentary consultation.

-Understanding Truck Accident Liability in California
+Proving Truck Accident Liability in California

 Trucking accident liability is the legal responsibility for damages resulting from a trucking collision.
 In California, determining who is liable in a truck accident hinges on the principle of negligence.
 In order to establish fault, you must prove four key elements of negligence.